daniel-frak/keycloak-user-migration/README.md

 migrated anyway or simply ignored.

 ## Totp
 This module supports the migration of totp devices.
-The totp configuration block looks like this:
+The totp configuration block could look like this:
 ```json
 {
   "name": "Totp Device 1",